hjone72/SportScanner/README.md

 ##RECOMMENDED METHOD

 Follow the Plex standards for folder structure - TV Show\Season\<files>.
 For SportScanner, TV Shows = League Name.
-For example for 2015/2016 NHL you would do something like the following:
+For example for 2016/2017 NHL and American NFL you would do something like the following:

- - ~LibraryRoot/NHL/Season 1516/NHL.2015.09.25.New-York-Islanders.vs.Philadelphia-Flyers.720p.HDTV.60fps.x264-Reborn4HD_h.mp4
+ - ~LibraryRoot/NHL/1516/NHL 2016-10-18 San Jose Sharks vs New York Islanders.mkv
+ - ~LibraryRoot/American NFL/2016/American NFL 2016-10-24 Round 7 Houston Texans vs Denver Broncos.mkv

+This for is optimized for specific naming.
+Use the following formats:
+ - `League YYYY-MM-DD Round X Away vs Home.ext`
+ - "American NFL 2016-09-11 Round 1 San Diego Chargers vs Kansas City Chiefs"
+ - "NHL 2016-10-18 San Jose Sharks vs New York Islanders"
+ - "Formula 1 2016-10-09 Round 17"
+ - "MotoGP 2016-10-23 Round 16"

+Naming can be made be made easier using [SportRenamer](https://github.com/hjone72/TheSportDB)

 In this scenario you still need all the information in the file name, I aim to remove that requirement down the line.
 The only information that comes only from the folder structure is the season.